webpy/webpy.github.com/cookbook/testing_with_paste_and_nose.md

 ## Explanation

+This code resides in a file called test_code.py.
+The directory layout of the application looks like this:

+    ./
+    code.py
+    ./test
+        test_code.py

-Most of the above example should be fairly self-explanatory.
+Most of the code example above should be fairly self-explanatory.
 From our main module, code, we import app, and then pass its wsgifunc() to Paste's TestApp. assert_equal() is provided by nose's utils, and works just like unittest's assertEqual().

 ## Setting Up the Test Environment